A few highlights:

 Gervais Street Entrance

 The Gervais Street entrance opens the School of Law to one of Columbia's main thoroughfares, providing easy access for clients of our clinics, and for the community to access the library.
-Similarly, from these doors, its only a short walk to the Statehouse, the Supreme Court of South Carolina, and many law firms.
+Similarly, from these doors, it is only a short walk to the Statehouse, the Supreme Court of South Carolina, and many law firms.

 The large courtyard features palmetto trees and Winnsboro blue granite benches from the Central Correctional Institution, the state penitentiary from 1866-1994.

 Front of the Karen J. Williams Courtroom